splashdust/SVGQuartzRenderer/README.md

 Text with nested TSpan elements won't work.
 That will happen if the style of one word is changed.
 The workaround is to use separate text nodes for each style change.

-If you decide to try SVGQuartzRenderer and run in to any other bugs, please let me know by creating an issue here on GitHub.
+If you run in to any other bugs, please create an issue here on GitHub.